Counseling, Depression and Psychological Support

 Many mild depressive and anxiety conditions are routinely recertified with standard medical certificates after they are controlled and off medication.
 Conditions listed in FAR 67.
 107, 67.207 and 67.307 result in a mandatory denial and require the Special Issuance (SI) provisions of FAR 67.401 for reinstatement of medical privileges.
 This process requires extensive review and possible forwarding to an FAA psychiatric consultant prior to authorizing a medical certificate.

-The FAA issued a new policy on antidepressant use in Apr 2010.
-Currently only Celexa, Prozac, Zoloft, Lexapro, and Wellbutrin Sustained or Extended Release are covered under the policy after being stable on those medications for at least 6 months.
-In addition to the required waiting period for stabilization, the FAA requires cognitive testing and oversight by a psychiatrist (after initial certification, annual cognitive testing is only required on a case by case basis).
+The FAA issued a new policy on antidepressant use in Apr 2010 which has been updated several times since then.
+Current FAA policy also allows use of certain antidepressants for pilots and air traffic controllers in very specific circumstances.
+The antidepressant medications Celexa (citalopram), Prozac/Sarafem (fluoxetine), Zoloft (sertraline), Lexapro (escitalopram), Wellbutrin (buproprion) Extended or Sustained Release, Pristiq (desvenlafaxine), Cymbalta (duloxetine), and Effexor (venlafaxine) are now waiverable once on a single same dosage therapy for at least 6 months (this was reduced from 1 year in early 2014 and controllers were added to the policy in Mar 2017).
+In addition to the required waiting period for stabilization, the FAA requires cognitive testing and oversight by a psychiatrist.
 This program requires a specially trained AME to serve as the Individual Medical Sponsor or IMS.
 For specific requirements and assistance contact an AMAS physician (See the section below on FAA reporting requirements for more specifics).

 Medications